robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 ---
 class: middle
+# Justification

+## Provides .red[rationale] for the use/selection of a claim or strategy

+## Example
+- Intelligence reports of malicious code in nuclear energy software

+---
+class: middle
 # Assumption

 ## A statement whose validity has to be relied upon in order to make an argument